Trail Network Development

 This is a bit late to the party, but there is reference to a Parking Study among the answers to previous questions.
 Right now, the space between the pavement and the trees is used daily for a variety of parking situations.
 They may be commercial vehicles that need a space to park while servicing the homes nearby, they may be cars of guests visiting residents of the area, but for whom there is little parking available, and they may be Harrison vehicles using the space while they undertake various activities.
 From what I see, there will be NO space any more to park on the east side of McCombs, and parking on the west side will cut off a lane.
 What has the Parking study determined what will happen here?

-justsayin' asked almost 3 years ago
+justsayin' asked over 3 years ago

 Thank you for your comments.
 A parking study is underway and there will be opportunities to participate by sharing your thoughts and ideas on this important issue.
 Please continue to follow getintoitharrison.ca for updates.